header source

 pnpm i -D ts-jest-resolver

-You also need to change the node options.
-Refer to the jest official guide and add options to the test execution script in package.json.
+Also, you need to change the node options.
+Referring to the official jest guide, add options to the test execution script in package.json.

 "test": "NODE_OPTIONS='--experimental-vm-modules' jest",